 We were able to find parking with no problem and head directly to the dunes, but not before crossing Medano Creek.
 There was no way to walk around it, so we had to take off our shoes and wade through it.
 The creek was mostly ankle deep, but knee deep in a few spots, and the water was actually pretty warm, thanks to the bright sunshine overhead.

 Walking through the dunes was absolutely exhausting, and although I had my mind set on climbing to the top, my body had other ideas.
 As we climbed, the boys would wax up the bottom of their sled, and then slide down.
 But between the weight of carrying the sled and the exhausting climbs, the sledding did not last very long.
 However, we did experience it, so that is what counts!
-Pictured below, Kyle collapses on the sand, and Ricky ends up carrying the sled most of the time.
+Pictured below, my youngest collapses on the sand, and my hubby ends up carrying the sled most of the time.

 After we could trudge through sand no longer, the boys played in Medano Creek, while we sat and enjoyed the views.